 The Montessori Country School provides an enriching academic environment for its students.
 We offer a Casa program for children 2.5- 6 years.
 We also have an Elementary program and serve children in Grades 1-3.
-Our C.C.M.A. accredited Montessori curriculum provides exceptional opportunities and experiences that set our students on a successful path of academic and personal achievement.
-Set in the beautiful Country Heritage Park, the Milton campus offers an indoor and outdoor learning experience like no other.
+Our C.C.M.A. accredited Montessori curriculum 6 sparks lifelong learning through exceptional experiences, opportunities and achievements.
+Set in the beautiful Country Heritage Park, the Milton campus offers a unique indoor and outdoor learning experience you just won’t get anywhere else.

 Our Take: The Montessori Country School - Milton Campus

 The country school tradition is based in creating learning spaces that are inflected with some rural ideals—quiet, collaborative, community based, and including an interface with nature—that are reflected well within the MCS setting.
 Families are drawn to the community of the school, one that is small enough to allow students to know each other, and for parents to know each other as well.
 MCS also faithfully reflects the core of the Montessori tradition, including learning through hands-on manipulation and multi-age classrooms.
 In all of that, there’s a lot to like, including well-appointed classrooms and outdoor learning spaces.